MeatWheeze/NeepMeat/README.md

 - [done] Programmable automation controller
 - More eldritchness

+## Notes

 For more details see the Modrinth page: https://modrinth.com/mod/neepmeat

+Github shows many contributors who have not contributed to this obscure project.
+This is because I started with the Fabric ExampleMod and started committing to the repository without squashing the commits.
+I'm unsure how much of an issue this is, but it feels as though I'm claiming falsely that these people (some of them well-known in the Fabric ecosystem) have contributed to my mod.

 For anyone who wants to look at my ~spaghetti~ codebase: Lasciate ogne speranza, voi ch'intrate!
-If you're getting into modding and want examples, please regard everything I've done with extreme suspicion.
+If you're getting into Fabric modding and want examples, please regard everything I've done with extreme suspicion.